WillTDA/Discord.js-Akinator/README.md

     🔮 Discord.js Akinator 🔮
 </h1>

-A Discord.js v13 Module that allows you to Create an Akinator Command for Your Discord Bot within Seconds of Installation.
+A Discord.js v13 or Discord.js v14 Module that allows you to Create an Akinator Command for Your Discord Bot within Seconds of Installation.

 [![NPM](https://nodei.co/npm/discord.js-akinator.png)](https://npmjs.com/package/discord.js-akinator)